-It is helpful for the educators to know the reason for a child's absence.
-A telephone call or email notifying the service will be appreciated.
+It is helpful for educators to know why a child is absentA telephone call or email notifying the service will be appreciated.

 Families are asked to contact the service immediately to inform staff if their child is diagnosed with a communicable disease.
 Refer to Appendix 6.